 Belgian endive is commonly served raw added to winter salads or braised and served with a white sauce.
 Belgian endive can also be steamed, parboiled, and prepared in a gratin.

 The closely wrapped creamy white leaves of Belgian endive form a firm elongated, spear-shaped heart.
 The leaves are slightly pungent.

 Belgian endive is harvested autumn through spring.

-But you may also know it by the name Belgian endive, French endive, witloof, chicory, and witloof chicory.
+Belgian endive is also known as French endive, witloof, chicory, and witloof chicory.

-- Braise or steam endive and serve with béchamel sauce or top with butter and season with herbs.
+- Steam endive and serve with béchamel sauce or top with butter and season with herbs.

 - Parboil endive then wrap each spear in ham, cover with cheese sauce, and bake.

 - Braise whole or quartered white endive spears in a mixture of butter, chicken or veal stock, white wine, and a little sugar.

 - Add a few inches of water to a pot then insert a steamer basket.
 The water should not touch the bottom of the steamer basket.